docker-archive/classicswarm/ROADMAP.md

 In the future, we want to allow third party tools to be plugged into Docker Swarm to allow management of much bigger clusters.

-The first integration will be Mesos but other tools will arrive after, like kubernetes.
+The first integration will be Mesos but other tools will arrive after, like Kubernetes.

 * [x] Cluster Drivers [#393](https://github.com/docker/swarm/issues/393)
 * [ ] Mesos implementation